RELATIONS & PERSONNEL MANAGEMENT

 debt to supplement domestic saving (Pattillo et al,

-of foreign borrowing - depends on the links among foreign
+level of foreign borrowing - depends on the links among

-The main lesson of the standard “growth with debt”
+growth.
+The main lesson of the standard “growth

-literature is that a country should borrow abroad as
+with debt” literature is that a country should

-long as the capital thus acquired produces a rate of
+borrow abroad as long as the capital thus acquired produces

-return that is higher than the cost of the foreign borrowing.
+a rate of return that is higher than the cost of the

-In that event, the borrowing country is increasing capacity
+foreign borrowing.
+In that event, the borrowing country